 The Vietnamese community of Cleveland also grew following a war as millions of refugees fled both the politics of the communists in the north and the heavy fighting initiated by the United States in the south.
 By 1980, Cleveland had 486 Vietnamese living in the city, most of whom lived the Westside.
 By 2000, however many Vietnamese-Americans had made their way to the Asiatown area and began setting up restaurants.
 These businesses helped expand Asiatown eastward, as the unofficial boundaries extended out from East 30th to East 40th.
 With this expansion, conflict with more older and underdeveloped communities has often resulted.

 In 2010, the birth of the Cleveland Asian Festival has brought the AsiaTown community to the greater Cleveland, as well as being recognized as the hidden jam of Northeast Ohio.
-In it’s 7th year (May 21-22, 2016), with over 48,800 has attended and over 40% of the visitors has expressed the desire to visit AsiaTown throughout the year.
+In it’s 9th year (May 19-20, 2018), with over 40,000 attendees in the past, and over 40% of the visitors has expressed the desire to visit AsiaTown throughout the year.

 Source: Encyclopedia of Cleveland History